 And we do.
 Usually so quickly that, the next morning, we don’t even remember the brief encounter with consciousness.

-The first of the baby 4 month sleep regression signs is critical thinking skills.
 A 4 month old baby, of course, lacks these critical thinking skills.
 To a 4 month old baby who fell asleep at her mother’s breast, the reasoning could go much more to the tune of, “OK, last thing I remember, there was a familiar, beloved face.
 I was having dinner.
 And someone was singing me a soothing song about the a twinkling star.
 Now I’m alone in this dark room.
 There’s no food and there’s probably at least three, possibly four, scary monsters in the immediate vicinity.”

 That’s probably an exaggeration.
 But who knows what goes on in the mind of a four month-old baby?